xaviermignot/xaviermignot.github.io/_drafts/bicep-app-service-slots.md

   path: banner.png
 ---

 This is the second and last post of the series about deploying Azure App Services with Bicep.
-In the [first episode]({% post_url 2023-02-09-app-service-bicep-github-actions %}), we have create an App Service with Bicep, and deployed some code to it, all with the help of GitHub Actions.
+In the [first episode]({% post_url 2023-02-09-app-service-bicep-github-actions %}), we have created an App Service with Bicep, and deployed some code to it, all with the help of GitHub Actions.
-This time we will add blue-green deployment on top of that, using deployment slots.
+This time we will add blue-green deployment on top of that, using App Service deployment slots.
 Why shall we do that ?
 Because it will make our upcoming deployment smoother, without any downtime.
 Let's go !

-## GitHub repository !

-As always all code described here can be found on my [GitHub](https://github.com/xaviermignot/bicep-app-service-slots), with all the instructions in a README to run the demo by yourself.
-The demo consists in an ASP.NET web, Bicep code and GitHub Actions workflows.

 ## What is blue-green deployment anyway ?